QAZASDEDC/DaiFu/CrashExamples.md

         optimizer.step()
 ```

 **Issue**: The function encounters tensors with NaN values, causing the function to throw exception.
+This can happen when the input data are corrupted or contain unexpected values.

 ## 7. **Runtime Error (Non-Deterministic)**
 *Description: Temporary issues like GPU device disconnection, transient file I/O errors, and distributed communication faults occur*